Far-right picks Danish MEP as token 'lead candidate'

 Far-right gains

-The ID group is currently polling to come fourth in the June elections, with 84 seats, ahead of ECR, but behind the EPP, S&D, and Renew groups.
+The ID group is currently polling to come fourth in the June elections, with 84 seats, ahead of ECR, and behind the EPP, S&D, and Renew groups.

-But the ECR could gain more clout if it absorbs Hungarian rightwing MPs after the election, as planned.
+But the ECR could gain more clout if it absorbs Hungarian rightwing MEPs after the election, as planned.

-The ECR group could also push for a top job, such as an important EU commission portfolio, because it would then represent two ruling national parties — the Fratteli d'Italia [Brothers of Italy] of Italian prime minister Girogia Meloni and the Fidesz party of Hungarian prime minister Viktor Orbán.
+The ECR group could also push for a big job, such as an important EU commission portfolio, because it would then represent two ruling national parties — the Fratteli d'Italia [Brothers of Italy] of Italian prime minister Girogia Meloni and the Fidesz party of Hungarian prime minister Viktor Orbán.

-"It [the ECR's dream EU commission portfolio] could be something about demography and protection of families — something with an identitarian political profile," Zsuzsanna Végh, from the German Marshall Fund (GMF), a think-tank in Berlin, previously told EUobserver.
+"It [the ECR's dream EU commission portfolio] could be something about demography and protection of families — something with an identitarian political profile," Zsuzsanna Végh, from the German Marshall Fund, a think-tank in Berlin, previously told EUobserver.